Lisa Iezzoni

 Lisa I. Iezzoni (born 1954) is an American medical researcher with expertise in health policy.
-She is a professor at Harvard Medical School, as well as the director of the Mongan Institute for Health Policy at Massachusetts General Hospital.
-She is known for her research on health disparities among people with disabilities.
+She is a professor at Harvard Medical School, and based at the Health Policy Research Center, Mongan Institute, an affiliate of Massachusetts General Hospital.
+She has dedicated her career to shining a light on inequities in health care among people affected with disabilities.

 Education

 Iezzoni attended the Harvard School of Public Health in the 1970s, from which she received a master's degree in health policy.
 She went on to enroll in Harvard Medical School, only to be diagnosed with multiple sclerosis in her first year as a student there.
 She received her M.D. from Harvard Medical School in 1984.
-She subsequently decided to become a medical researcher instead of a practicing doctor, because of the difficulties associated with practicing medicine with a disability at the time (the Americans with Disabilities Act had not yet been passed).
+When the time came to apply for post-graduate training, Harvard Medical School refused to write her a letter of recommendation, preventing her from applying for an internship and residency program and thus from practicing medicine.
+She therefore became a researcher.
+There were extreme barriers to practicing medicine with a disability at the time (the Americans with Disabilities Act had not yet been passed).